 WHAT IS THE PURPOSE OF THIS DOCUMENT?

 St John’s Hospice is a “data controller”.
 This means that we are responsible for deciding how we hold and use personal information about you.
-You are being sent a copy of this privacy notice because you are applying for work with us (whether as an employee or worker).
+You are being given a copy of this privacy notice because you are applying for volunteer work with us.
 It makes you aware of how and why your personal data will be used, namely for the purposes of the recruitment exercise, and how long it will usually be retained for.
 It provides you with certain information that must be provided under the General Data Protection Regulation ((EU) 2016/679) (GDPR).

 DATA PROTECTION PRINCIPLES